ambulung/gamecalendar/README.md

 # Game Release Calendar

-The Game Release Calendar is a web application that allows users to view upcoming game releases in a calendar format.
-Users can navigate through months, search for specific games, and quickly access information about release dates.
+The Game Release Calendar is a website that allows users to view upcoming game releases in a calendar format.

 You can watch the website here: https://gamecalendar.netlify.app/